Seven pillars of FLEGT

-Six countries have ratified VPAs with the EU and are implementing the agreements ahead of FLEGT licensing: Cameroon, Central African Republic, Ghana, Indonesia, Liberia, and Republic of the Congo.
-Nine more countries are negotiating VPAs with the EU: Cote d’Ivoire, Democratic Republic of the Congo, Gabon, Guyana, Honduras, Laos, Malaysia, Thailand and Vietnam.
+Six countries have ratified VPAs with the EU and are implementing the agreements: Cameroon, Central African Republic, Ghana, Indonesia, Liberia, and Republic of the Congo.
+In 2016, Indonesia became the first of these countries to begin issuing FLEGT licences to exports of verified legal timber products.
+Two more countries — Honduras and Vietnam — have completed negotiations with the EU and are preparing to ratify their VPAs.
+Seven more countries are negotiating VPAs with the EU: Côte d’Ivoire, Democratic Republic of the Congo, Gabon, Guyana, Laos, Malaysia, and Thailand.

 VPAs have exceeded the EU’s original ambition by covering all timber exports, not just those to the EU, and most VPAs cover the partner country’s domestic market as well.

-No VPA partner countries have yet put FLEGT licensing into operation.
-All VPA processes have, however, already had positive impacts on forest governance (see Governance).
+All VPA processes have already had positive impacts on forest governance (see Governance).
 The level of stakeholder participation in VPA processes is unprecedented.
 VPA processes have strengthened the capacity of government, private sector and civil society stakeholders to work together to address illegality.
 Each VPA also includes commitments by the partner country and EU to publish information stakeholders think should be in the public domain.

-- In Liberia, the VPA has helped communities secure a share of the fees logging companies pay to the government.
-See the EU FLEGT Facility’s media backgrounder on the Liberia-EU VPA.
+- In Liberia, the VPA has helped communities secure a share of the fees that logging companies pay to the government.
+See the EU FLEGT Facility’s Background on the Liberia-EU VPA.

 - In Indonesia, the VPA empowered civil society groups to act as forest watchdogs by making them an integral part of the timber legality assurance system.
-See the EU FLEGT Facility’s media backgrounder on the Indonesia-EU VPA.
+See the EU FLEGT Facility’s Background on the Indonesia-EU VPA.

-- In Honduras, the VPA has enabled indigenous peoples to participate in forest policymaking like never before.
-See the EU FLEGT Facility’s media backgrounder on the Honduras-EU VPA.
+- In Honduras, the VPA has enabled indigenous peoples to participate in forest-sector policymaking like never before.
+See the EU FLEGT Facility’s Background on the Honduras-EU VPA.

 Understand the national context: The EU FLEGT Facility has background information on the forest sector of each VPA partner country as well as a media room with pages for each VPA partner country.
 Other sources of country-specific information include: illegal-logging.info and logging-off.info.